WHY VISIT BHUTAN

-A usefull updated calendar of folk festival is reachable at drukasia
+A useful updated calendar of the folk festival is reachable at drukasia

 HOW TO REACH AND TRAVEL THROUGH BHUTAN

-To travel in the country, you have the choice between the road and ... your feet!
-The road can be blocked by various unpredictable causes (snow, mudflow, falls of stone, etc.), so take your trouble patiently, whether you are in a vehicle chartered by your tour operator or in a public bus.
+To travel in the country, you have a choice between the road and … your feet!
+The road can be blocked by various unpredictable causes (snow, mudflow, falls of stone, etc.), so take your trouble patiently, whether you are in a vehicle chartered by your tour operator or on a public bus.
 Inner airlines are currently being planned.